In short expressions, the name "_

 " is readable and appropriate.
 However, in larger constructs, it can become problematic and conflicting, especially if multiple "?

 " operators are nested within each other.
-Therefore, there exists a syntactic variation of the "?

-produceSomeConditionalData() ?= data {
+produceSomeConditionalData() ? `data {

 data.method(); // Using the name `data` instead of "_"